Mr-Smyth/sunwhere/testing.md

   2. Ran the page multiple times:
       * The results displayed as expected.
       * Tried with no locations selected, the results showed for current location only, as expected.
-      * If user does not select a location from the google searchbox, no location is displayed.
+      * If the user does not select a location from the google search box, no location is displayed.
   3. Refreshed page multiple times to see if any errors occurred.
      * No errors detected.
   4. All locations display in an ordered list, confirming correct calling of all associated functions.